larryhastings/perky/README.md

 # perky

-## Because the world needed another configuration file format
+## A friendly, easy, Pythonic text file format

-##### Copyright 2018 by Larry Hastings
+##### Copyright 2018-2019 by Larry Hastings

 ### Overview

-Perky is a new, simple rcfile format for Python programs.
+Perky is a new, simple "rcfile" text file format for Python programs.

 The following are Perky features: